 Campers involved in vandalism or malicious mischief against camp property, other children or staff members will be disciplined accordingly.
-Payment to repair any damage accrued from the vandalism is the responsibility of the camper's parent/guardian.
+Payment to repair any damage accrued as a result of the vandalism is the responsibility of the camper's parent/guardian.
 Violation of this policy may result in the camper being suspended from camp.